psychoinformatics-de/ipsy-docs/source/internal/data_center/mudflap.rst

 *******
 Mudflap is the backup server for Medusa.
 Backups and documentation are -- hopefully -- done in a way that allows Mudflap to quickly (sub 8 hours) replace Medusa as the head node, in the event of downtime.
+It was purchased 2012.12.

 .. note:: Given that Mudflap's hardware is significantly superior to Medusa, it is hoped
           that Mudflap and Medusa will switch roles within the next year (as of 23.05.2013).